FranciscoBrito13/ScalableCloudProgramming-Co-Purchase-Analysis-with-Apache-Spark/README.md

 Only one entry is saved per pair, e.g. 12,14,2 implies that products 12 and 14 appeared together in 2 different orders.

 # How to Run on Google Cloud Dataproc
-Create a GCS bucket and upload:

-The dataset file (e.g. order_products.csv)

-The compiled JAR file (e.g. scp_project_scala_2.12-0.1.0-SNAPSHOT.jar)

-Create a cluster (example with 2 workers):
+Example Configuration Based on This Project
+Input CSV file: gs://co-purchase/order_products.csv Output directory: gs://co-purchase/final_output
+JAR file to submit: scp_project_scala_2.12-0.1.0-SNAPSHOT.jar Main class: Main

+How to Run on Google Cloud Dataproc

+Upload the CSV dataset and the compiled JAR to your GCS bucket.

-gcloud dataproc clusters create cluster-2w \
+Create the cluster with: gcloud dataproc clusters create cluster-2w --region=europe-west1
-  --region=europe-west1 \
-  --num-workers=2 \
+--num-workers=2
-  --worker-machine-type=n2-standard-2 \
+--worker-machine-type=n2-standard-2
-  --worker-boot-disk-size=240 \
+--worker-boot-disk-size=240
-  --master-machine-type=n2-standard-2 \
+--master-machine-type=n2-standard-2
-  --master-boot-disk-size=240 \
+--master-boot-disk-size=240
-  --image-version=2.2-debian12 \
+--image-version=2.2-debian12
 --project=YOUR_PROJECT_ID
-Submit the Spark job:

-gcloud dataproc jobs submit spark \
+Submit the job with: gcloud dataproc jobs submit spark --cluster=cluster-2w
-  --cluster=cluster-2w \
-  --region=europe-west1 \
+--region=europe-west1
-  --class=Main \
+--class=Main
-  --jars=gs://YOUR_BUCKET_NAME/THE_JAR_NAME.jar
+--jars=gs://co-purchase/scp_project_scala_2.12-0.1.0-SNAPSHOT.jar

+Output

-Output will be saved in your GCS bucket, as defined in the code (val outputPath).
+The output will be saved as a CSV in: gs://co-purchase/final_output/